Online Safety @school

 Supporting Online Teaching & Learning

-These websites have a range of age appropriate resources to support the delivery of your digital citizenship lessons.
+These websites have a range of age-appropriate resources to support the delivery of your digital citizenship lessons.

-Smartie the Pengiun
+Smartie the Penguin

 An online safety story for 3 to 7s